DinoTech01/alx-system_engineering-devops/0x02-shell_redirections/README.md

-Write a shell script that creates a file containing the text best school
+A script that writes into the fie the result of a command